RyanNgCT/IS2218/Lecture 6 - Time Value of Money I.md

 	- In total, we gain $5 \times 125,000 = 625,000$
 - Is it a good investment or not?
 How to answer this question?

+- Why do we need to measure value?
+	- i.e. use a weighing scale to "measure" of quantify the effectiveness of a particular diet
+	- need to measure for value (not good just to say how much we are getting, but when as well $\to$ determines the "value" of money as time goes on, which usually decreases)
+	- time value of money equation provides a value of money in **different time periods**

 - We compare this to putting the $500,000 sum in the bank or a fixed deposit
 	- need to evaluate **whether this a a good investment** (return for restaurant versus return of safer options)
 		- versus opportunity cost of higher or lower gains, depending on where we put the money (usually elsewhere)